Michelle Suzanne Scott is a local counsellor (under supervision/consultation) in the Durham Region helping people with:

 COMMUNITY TRAINING & INVOLVEMENT:

-Michelle has volunteered with Durham Hospice and COPE Mental Health.
-In the past, she has trained at and volunteered with:
+Michelle has volunteered locally with Durham Hospice and COPE Mental Health.
+She has received training from and volunteered with:

 Dr. M. Katherine Shear, Understanding Complicated Grief, (CE Cert.)

 Dr. Alan Wolfelt, Companioning the Mourner, (CE Certificate)

 Institute of Traditional Medicine, Contemplative End of Life Care Certification

 Traumatology Institute, Toronto, Early Intervention Field Traumatology Certification

 CMHA, ASIST Certificate, Applied Suicide Intervention Skills Training

 Alzheimer’s Society – U-First Certification (based on P.I.E.C.E.S. framework)

 Victim’s Crisis and Referral Service (Durham Regional Police)